xavierlopeze/Space-Invaders/README.md

 Please note that the menu "options" is also to be developed in the future.

-Please note also that sometimes there is some but in the menu navigation.
+Please also note that sometimes there is a bug in the menu navigation.
 This is something to be fixed.

 Enjoy the game!